nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

-# Developer Manual
+# Developer Manual (CMC Version 1.0)
 A detailed guide on getting starting with the Common Mapping Client.
+This guide is aimed at developers  who may not be familiar with many of these technologies and concepts but have used other JS frameworks before to build complex web applications.
+It is our hope that this document can serve as useful reference for the major aspects of the CMC system for CMC and non-CMC developers as well as some justification for why certain technology and architectural decisions were made.

 ## Table of Contents
 1. [Installation Guide](#installation-guide)